MoinApp/moinapp-api/README.md

 Endpoints which are marked with **requires session** (surprisingly) require a session.
 You can obtain a session with the sign in and register endpoints (described later in this document).
 A session is a Token-String you get from the server.
 You have to include it as a query-parameter (`session`).
+Using this API requires to obtain an API-Key.
+You can get one from the Server (how depends on the server).
+You have to add it to every request as a GET-Parameter.

 * Moining
   * [POST /moin](#post-moin)